ngs-doo/dsl-php-tutorial/README.md

         - class loading (no autoloading is required)
         - initializing connection to the server

-    Bootstrap needs write permisssions to platform folder to copy downloaded source files.
+    Bootstrap needs write permissions to platform folder to copy downloaded source files.
 To set up permissions with apache as www-data user, run in your terminal:

     ```bash
         $ chown www-data. app/dsl-platform/platform/ -R